Braiding Grief

 By returning to our rightful place in the eternal dance of life-death-rebirth, we show up in our day-to-day lives wiser, rooted in a fuller understanding of what living well means to us.
 Our feet are rooted more firmly in place and our souls find steadiness amidst chaos.

-With the right lens, we remember and feel how all of it — rage, grief, suffering — serves to guide us towards love.
+With the right lens, we remember and feel how all of it — rage, grief, suffering — serves to guide us towards justice and love.

 “Remember that grief is the growing up of the heart that bursts boundaries like an old skin or a finished life.
 That grief is gratitude.
 That water seeks scale, that even your tears seek the recognition of community.
 That the heart is a front line and the fight is to feel in a world of distraction.”